 The term “white collar crime” is an all-purpose term for financially-driven nonviolent criminal activity by business and/or government professionals.
 This category of crime encompasses a wide range of non-violent offenses – from bribery and money laundering, to large-scale embezzlement, healthcare or tax fraud.

 The FBI simplifies the definition of such criminal acts as: “Lying, cheating, and stealing.
 That's white-collar crime in a nutshell.”
 Intentional deceit or breach of trust is a common trait in all state and federal white-collar cases.

-The Neal Davis Law Firm is highly experienced in a wide range of both state and federal charges for white-collar crimes and other non-violent offenses, including:
+The Neal Davis Law Firm is highly experienced in a wide range of charges for white-collar crimes and other non-violent offenses, including:

 “Charges may be brought in State or federal court, depending on which has jurisdiction and the seriousness of the offense.
 An investment scam limited to Texas resulting in $50,000 in losses would usually be charged in State court; the same activity extending to other states, or involving federal funds such as Medicaid or Medicare, could be charged in federal court.
 Punishments vary based on the nature and the scale of the offense.
 White-collar cases require skill and specialized knowledge.
-An attorney needs to be familiar with the unique State and federal policies governing different types of fraud and have the expertise to calculate losses accurately.
+An attorney needs to be familiar with the unique government policies that apply to different types of fraud and have the expertise to calculate losses accurately.
 Few criminal defense attorneys have the skills needed to successfully defend people in serious white-collar cases.”

 - Neal Davis